SavinaRoja/SavinaRoja.github.io/_posts/2015-11-18-haskell-meets-the-central-dogma.md

 translateCodingRegion s = takeWhile ('*'/=) $ dropWhile ('M'/=) $ translateDNA s
 {% endhighlight %}

-And now we can try this function out and test its results in `ghci`:
+This now drops everything before the start codon, and keeps everything until the stop codon.
+Now we can try this function out and test its results in `ghci`:

 {% highlight haskell %}
 ghci> mrna <- simpleSeqGetter "lipocalin_mRNA.fa"